Kansas Sales Tax Calculator 2026

 Sales tax is usually collected by the seller at the time of sale.
 Compensating use tax can be relevant when taxable purchases did not include collected Kansas tax.
 The numeric rate may look similar, but compliance context is different.

 This distinction matters for online purchases, cross-jurisdiction purchases, and vendor setups.
 The scenario selector helps you model each context correctly instead of blending them.
+If tax was already paid to another state, the use-tax credit mode estimates the remaining Kansas difference against the selected destination profile.

 For business owners handling multiple tax obligations, this page can pair with the Self-Employment Tax Calculator for broader planning.